 Tattenhall Community Association

 Tattenhall Community Association (TCA) comprises a group of volunteer Trustees who are responsible for the Barbour Institute which is rented from the Bolesworth Estate.
 Those involved have raised funds for the substantial building and internal works that have taken place over recent years paying for the re-wiring, plumbing, underfloor heating, lighting and sound equipment and decorating amongst many other projects.
-The most recent improvement to be completed is the resurfacing of the car park.
+The most recent improvement to be completed is the refurbishment of the Bar Area.

 The Bolesworth Estate, to which TCA pays a nominal rent, has also contributed to some of the major works including the new roof.
 The building has been sympathetically modernised to provide bright inviting rooms for the many activities which take place there.